gopalakrishnaPala/az204/Monitor/README.md

 ## Learning Reference
  🌟 [Azure Monitor](https://learn.microsoft.com/en-us/training/paths/monitor-usage-performance-availability-resources-azure-monitor/) 🌟

+## Introduction to Monitoring
+Monitoring tracks the state, health, behavior, and performance of your applications and IT environment.

+Monitoring includes the following key activities
+- Data collection
+- Data analysis
+- Alerts
+- Visualization
+- Diagnostics and troubleshooting

+Monitoring provides the following important benefits
+- Performance and cost optimization
+- Proactive management
+- Reliability
+- Capacity planning
+- Security monitoring
+- Compliance and goverance monitoring

 Azure Monitor is a comprehensive monitoring solution for collecting, analyzing, and responding to monitoring data from cloud and on-premises environments.

 The below image shows the high level architecture of Azure Monitor.